joeljohnjobinse/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1: Start

-1.Import the libraries and read the data frame using pandas.
+Step 2: Import the libraries and read the data frame using pandas.

-2.Calculate the null values present in the dataset and apply label encoder.
+Step 3: Calculate the null values present in the dataset and apply label encoder.

-3.Determine test and training data set and apply decison tree regression in dataset.
+Step 4: Determine test and training data set and apply decison tree regression in dataset.

-4.calculate Mean square error,data prediction and r2.
+Step 5: calculate Mean square error,data prediction and r2.

+Step 6: Stop

 ## Program:
 ```py